 As well as the new items, much-loved objects from the gallery’s current form, such as Richard Arkwright’s incredible Water Frame that revolutionised cotton production, will be redisplayed in a way that will increase visitors’ enjoyment, and the ever-popular Explainer shows among the working mill machinery have been updated to give an even deeper and more exciting insight into the birth of the industrial revolution.

-The Textiles Gallery reopens on Saturday July 21.
+The Textiles Gallery reopens on Saturday 21 July 2018.
 Admission is free.
-For more information, visit our website.